raynebc/editor-on-fire/Building_EOF_in_Windows.md

 If it reports any errors, try running the cmake command again.
 I found it would often mention "configuring incomplete, errors occurred" the first time, and running it again would report that it wrote build files to allegro\build.
 If it still reports an error, check to make sure your Antivirus software hasn't interfered.
 I've noticed Avast would quarantine "conftest.exe" in the libogg and libvorbis folders, and I had to exempt those, re-run the 3 commands each to make libogg and libvorbis and then use cmake to build the Allegro makefile succeeded.

 Now Allegro can be built.
 This process will install files into your MinGW installation, allowing you to compile applications designed to use Allegro (such as EOF).
 You will need to make sure that you have defined the MINGDIR environment variable to be set to the path of your MinGW installation, and MinGW's \bin\ folder should be in your PATH environment variable, or this next part might fail to work.
-To find out, run the "set" command and if those variables don't reflect these requirements, update them in System Properties, close an re-open the command prompt and change to build directory (ie. c:\allegro\build) again.
+To find out, run the "set" command and if those variables don't reflect these requirements, update them in System Properties, close and re-open the command prompt and change to build directory (ie. c:\allegro\build) again.
 While still in Allegro's \build directory, run these commands:
 ```
 mingw32-make
 mingw32-make install